NIEPS-Water-Program/water-affordability/README.md

 ## Versions

-1. v2021-1.0: Data that matches forthcoming paper.
+1. v2021-1.0: Data that matches our <a href="http://dx.doi.org/10.1002/aws2.1260"</a>.
 Includes: CA, PA, NC, part of TX, and 9 utilities in OR.
 There are 1,800 utilities in the data.
 2. v2021-2.0: Added remaining utilities in TX, NJ, and NM.
 There are 2,349 utilities in the data.
+3. v2021-3.2: Added utilities in CT, KS, and WA.
+There are 3,038 utilities represented here.
+Methods were updated to allow for the inclusion of local minimum wages based on  Version 3.0 and 3.1 are nearly identical but were removed due to syncing challenges with Zenodo.

 ## Terms of Use